-Winners will be published in Autumn Colours, a limited edition chapbook, published by Sampson Low Publishers.
-Winners receive 6 copies of the limited edition chapbook.
+Winners will be published in Autumn Colours, a illustrated limited edition chapbook, published by Sampson Low Publishers in January 2020.

 Rebekah Lattin-Rawstrone – Author, editor and creative writing tutor for the Novel Studio, City, University of London.

 Nigel Bristow – NG Bristow is a screen writer, director and visual artist.
 He is currently marooned at Goldsmiths University of London, where he runs the MA in Directing Fiction.

 Andrew Stuck – Founder of the Museum of Walking, Producer Talking Walking podcasts, he worked in rights and sales for Hodder for 10 years.